GoDaddy review 2021 and experiences: Description, Pricing, User Reviews

 At least some selected features are compared in a table.

 A single domain is included, but it is only part of the package during the first tariff period, provided the customer chooses a contract of 12, 24, or 36 months duration.
 It is possible to book the box with a term of only one month, but in this case, necessary domains have to be added for a fee.
 Fortunately, the integration of externally registered domains is not a problem with GoDaddy.
 An SSL certificate is not included in the package.

 Cronjobs are included in all packages but an unspecified number.
 In addition to PHP 5, PHP 7 up to version PHP 7.2 is also available.
 All packages support Python and Perl as additional scripting languages.

 The large number of applications that are intended for 1-click installation is very positive.
 A whole 125 free apps are available here.
 These include the popular CMS:

 Apart from that, however, the provider is stingy with comprehensive information on performance-relevant key figures.
-For example, the number of clients sharing a CPU core and the maximum runtime per script are not mentioned.
+For example, the number of clients sharing a CPU core and the maximum runtime per script is not mentioned.
 The following specifications apply to the Standard and Deluxe packages:

 - 1 CPU